erykjj/jwlmanager/res/HELP.md

 The **{COLOR=}** setting (0 = grey; 1 = yellow; 2 = green; 3 = blue; 4 = red; 5 = orange; 6 = purple) indicates the color of the note.
 The words themselves will not be highlighted; instead, there will be a colored sticky in the left margin next to the verse with the note.

-The **{RANGE=)** attribute is optional and indicates the starting and ending word number (beginning with 0) of the associated highlight.
+The **{RANGE=}** attribute is optional and indicates the starting and ending word number (beginning with 0) of the associated highlight.
 So, {RANGE=0,1} indicates the first two words of the paragraph (indicated by {BLOCK=} in the case of publications, or {VER=} in the case of Bibles).
 If provided, a highlight of the indicated will be imported (created/replaced as may be the case), unless the color is 0 (grey).
 To have colored note markers (stickies), either provide a valid range *or* import the corresponding highlights *first*.
 Otherwise, only a grey marker will be added.
 Alternatively, use the "work-around" explained in the "Observations" (above).

 **{TAGS=}** is used to add one or more tags to each note.
 If empty, no tag is added; if a note is replacing/updating another, its tags will be updated or removed.